rayliu0712/QRIP/README.md

 ## IPv4 / IPv6 Support

-IPv4 and IPv6 pages are enabled by default.
+IPv4 and IPv6 pages are both enabled by default.

 To disable either, edit the `V4_ENABLED` or `V6_ENABLED` boolean constants at the top of `qrip.py`.